 What do you think?

-With Microsoft’s message of “Cloud first, Mobile first” one has to wonder about the future of on premise.
-We are promised that premise is not going anywhere.
+With Microsoft’s message of “Cloud first, Mobile first” one has to wonder about the future of on-premises.
+We are promised that on-prem products are not going anywhere.
 But from Satya Nadella’s keynote speech, its clear cloud is in the driver’s seat.